Hand Application of General Finishes Water Based Wood Stains

 - Make disposable paint trays by covering paper plates with aluminum foil.

 - Test the color on the underside of the project.
-It is your responsibility to insure that the color is what you want.
+It is your responsibility to ensure that the color is what you want.

 - Always stir the contents well.
 Stirring distributes pigments that have settled to the bottom of the can.